 - The gift funds letter should state the relationship between the donor and the gift recipient and the date the gift funds were transferred from the donor’s bank account to the recipient bank accounts

 - 30 days of the donor’s account showing that the gift funds were seasoned there and showing it leaving the donor’s account into the recipient’s account needs to be provided

-- The gift funds recipient needs to show the copy of the gift funds check and deposit slip and show the balance of his or her bank statements after the gift funds have been deposited
+The gift funds recipient needs to show a copy of the gift funds check and deposit slip and show the balance of his or her bank statements after the gift funds have been deposited.

 Gift Funds For Down Payment On Home Purchase Depends On Mortgage Loan Program